Tomato Allergy: Symptoms, Diagnosis, Treatment, and Prevention

 Testing for Tomato Intolerance

 Diagnosing tomato intolerance is more challenging as there are no specific clinical tests.
 However, a food diary detailing symptoms and their occurrence relative to meals can help identify patterns.
-An elimination diet, where tomatoes are completely removed from the diet for a period, then reintroduced, can help confirm if the symptoms are indeed caused by tomato intolerance.
+An elimination diet, where tomatoes are completely removed from the diet for a period and then reintroduced, can help confirm if the symptoms are indeed caused by tomato intolerance.

 What Are the Treatment Options for a Tomato Allergy?